Chocolatey and sweet fat bombs. These Fudge Fat Bombs taste just like a piece of fudge, but without the refined sugar!

 Fat bombs have become a staple snack in our house.
 We tend to eat a higher fat and lower carb diet due in part to the satiating effect of fat, but mostly due to the fact that fat just plain tastes REALLY GOOD.

-Fat bombs are high-fat bites of goodness that are perfect for your low-carb/ketogenic diet!
-Whether you just need a small snack to keep you satiated between meals or if you have a craving for sweets, fat bombs are gonna be your new best friend!
-We always have some on hand to enjoy as a post-dinner treat!
+Fat bombs are high-fat bites of goodness that are perfect for your low-carb, ketogenic diet!
+Whether you just need a small snack to keep you satiated between meals or if you have a craving for sweets, fat bombs are going to be your new best friend!

-Looking for more fat bomb recipes?
-Find them here!
+Looking for more easy keto fat bomb recipes?

 Stevia is a sweetener that is derived from the leaves of the plant species Stevia rebaudiana.
 It contains 0 calories, 0 grams of carbohydrates, and rates at a 0 on the glycemic index, making it a safe option for diabetics.

 NOTE: For this recipe, the stevia I used is VERY POTENT.
 A little bit goes a very long way.
 So, if you choose to use stevia but use a different brand, you will likely need to add more.

 Fat Bombs Sweetened with Monk Fruit Sweetener

-Monk fruit sweetener, like that of stevia, contains 0 calories, 0 grams of net carbohydrates, and rates at a 0 on the glycemic index, making it another safe option for diabetics.
-Monk fruit is grown in south Asia and has been used as a natural sweetener for centuries.
+In this recipe, like in a majority of my keto dessert recipes and fat bomb recipes, I prefer to use monk fruit sweetener.
+Like that of stevia, monk fruit sweetener contains 0 calories, 0 grams of net carbohydrates, and rates at a 0 on the glycemic index, making it another safe option for ketogenic dieters and diabetics.

-If you are looking for a sweetener that tastes like sugar and is low-carb, keto, vegan, and paleo-compliant, I highly recommend trying Lakanto Monk Fruit Sweetener.
-You can use code “REALBALANCED” for 20% off your order!
+If you are looking for a sweetener that tastes like sugar and is low-carb, keto, vegan, and paleo-compliant, I highly recommend trying Lakanto Monk Fruit Sweetener!
+You can use code “REALBALANCED” for 20% off your total order!